 Tax implications for the recipient in the US

-Finch told us: “In the US, if the amount transferred exceeds $15,000 in a year, then the transfer could be liable to Gift Tax.
+Finch says that “In the US, if the amount transferred exceeds $15,000 in a year, then the transfer could be liable to gift tax.

 “If money is being transferred between jurisdictions, make sure that both the sender and recipient keep good records of how much was sent, and why.

-“Money coming in from foreign countries can create a ‘red flag’ for the IRS, so it’s important that you have all of the details and explanations ready in case it is queried,” she added.
+“Money coming in from foreign countries can create a “red flag” for the Internal Revenue Service (IRS), so it’s important that you have all of the details and explanations ready in case it is queried,” she added.

 “Also, if someone is liquidating assets to then transfer funds, make sure that you understand the tax implications of what has been sold before you do it.”